Global Existence, Hamiltonian Conservation and Vanishing Viscosity for the Surface Quasi-Geostrophic Equation: Notations and preliminaries

 \begin{definition}[Leray solutions to \eqref{viscous-SQG}] Let $\nu>0$ and $\theta_0^\nu\in \dot H^{-\frac12}(\T^2)$ be with zero average.
 We say that $\theta^\nu$ is a Leray solution to \eqref{viscous-SQG} if \begin{itemize} \item[(i)] $\theta^\nu \in C^0([0,\infty);\dot H^{-\frac12}(\T^2))\cap L^2([0,\infty)\times \T^2)$ and

 for all $\varphi\in C^\infty_c([0,\infty)\times \T^2)$; \item[(ii)] it holds

 \item[(iii)] it holds

 \end{itemize} \end{definition} The reader may notice that the latter property \eqref{eq.higher-bound} is not commonly required in the definition of Leray solutions.
 However, it comes naturally as a uniform bound of any reasonable approximate sequence and it will be needed for our later analysis.
-By regularization and compactness arguments, Leray solutions exists.
+By regularization and compactness arguments, Leray solutions exist.
 We provide the proof since we could not find the precise statement elsewhere.
-In fact, we are not aware of any result constructing Leray solutions satisfying the energy \emph{equality} for a general initial datum with finite Hamiltonian.
+In fact, we are not aware of any result constructing Leray solutions satisfying the energy equality for a general initial datum with finite Hamiltonian.
+On the whole space, solutions satisfying the energy inequality were previously constructed in \cite{Mar08a} for any $\theta_0^\nu\in \dot H^{-\frac12}(\R^2)$.
+See also \cites{CI17,CIN18} for the bounded domain setting with $\theta_0^\nu\in L^2(\Omega)$.
 Uniqueness can be obtained under additional assumptions \cites{CW99,Mar08a,M08} but it is not known in general.